degiel1982/aio_double_tap_run/README.md

 - **Aux1 Key Support**: Optionally enable the Aux1 key for sprinting by setting `aio_dt.use_aux` to `true`.
 - **Automatic Integration with Stamina Mods**: If supported stamina mods (e.g., Sofar's or TenPlus1's stamina mods) are installed, the mod will automatically adjust sprinting behavior based on stamina levels.
 - **Liquid Interaction**: Automatically disables sprinting when the player is in liquid, ensuring realistic movement.
+- **Ladder Interaction**: Sprinting is disabled when the player is on a ladder unless explicitly enabled via configuration.
 - **Lightweight and Efficient**: Designed to integrate seamlessly with Minetest without impacting performance.
 - **API Support**: Provides an API for developers to enable or disable sprinting programmatically.